 Trinidad macaroni pie is a comfort food dish.
 It’s similar to a baked macaroni and cheese casserole, but the cheese isn’t melted down into a sauce before baking.

 Macaroni pie is a popular Trinidadian baked pasta dish that is made up of macaroni, cheese, eggs, evaporated milk and seasonings.
-I grew up eating my mom’s sweet macaroni pie which is essentially a basic macaroni pie recipe, with the addition of 2 tablespoons of brown sugar.
+I grew up eating my mom’s sweet macaroni pie which is essentially a basic macaroni pie recipe, with the addition of 2 tablespoons of brown sugar (or condensed milk).
 I love how the sweet pie pairs with stewed chicken, and no matter how many other versions I try, I will always prefer my mom’s pie over everyone else’s.

 I shared that recipe on my blog about six years ago, and it’s one of my most popular recipes today.
 However, I recently realized that no one else makes their macaroni pie sweet…